Heat records fall in California; Super Bowl LVI could be among the warmest played

 The Orange County Fire Authority tweeted that “crews are working through the night to increase containment and structural defense.”

-A second, smaller fire, the Sycamore Fire, sparked up Thursday in the 4800 block of Cinco View Drive in Los Angeles County.
-Two homes were destroyed before the fire’s expansion was halted into early Friday.
+A second, smaller blaze, the Sycamore Fire, sparked up Thursday in the 4800 block of Cinco View Drive in Los Angeles County.
+Two homes were destroyed before the fire’s expansion was halted early Friday.

-While more than 8 inches of rain fell in Los Angeles in December, accounting for nearly 70 percent of the year’s total, hot, dry weather has returned and is parching the state.
-Two-thirds of California are under a severe drought, according to the U.S. Drought Monitor, and the elevated temperatures are helping evaporate what little moisture remains in plants and further desiccate the landscape.
+More than eight inches of rain fell in Los Angeles in December, accounting for nearly 70 percent of the year’s total, but hot, dry weather has returned and is parching the state.
+Two-thirds of California is under a severe drought, according to the U.S. Drought Monitor, and the elevated temperatures are helping evaporate what little moisture remains in plants and further desiccate the landscape.

-Add in Thursday’s Santa Ana wind event, with offshore gusts as high as 64 mph in the San Fernando Valley and 52 mph in the San Gabriel Valley, and it comes as no surprise that brush fires quickly spread.
-The fire risk is lower into the weekend thanks to lighter winds.
+Add Thursday’s Santa Ana wind event, with offshore gusts as high as 64 mph in the San Fernando Valley and 52 mph in the San Gabriel Valley, and it is no surprise that brush fires spread quickly.
+The fire risk is lower into the weekend, thanks to lighter winds.

 Rising temperatures and frequent drought have expanded Southern California’s fire season to year-round.
 Los Angeles winters have warmed about 2.5 degrees since 1948; all of the state’s eight largest wildfires on record have occurred in the past five years.